-- (1)Entities have business relations with the Company - (2) The Company directly or indirectly holds more than 50% of voting shares of the entity. - (3) Entity directly or indirectly owns more than 50% of voting shares of the Company. - (4) The Company directly or indirectly holds 90% of voting shares of the entity. - (5) The Company fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project - (6) All capital contributing shareholders make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages. - (7) Companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other.

-Note 4:For companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other, the total amount available for endorsement provided to others shall not exceed 12 times of the Company's net worth in the current financial statements - Note 5: Actual usage amount is based on the construction costs on the construction license.
+- (1)Entities have business relations with the Company - (2) The Company directly or indirectly holds more than 50% of voting shares of the entity. - (3) Entity directly or indirectly owns more than 50% of voting shares of the Company. - (4) The Company directly or indirectly holds 90% of voting shares of the entity. - (5) The Company fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project - (6) All capital contributing shareholders make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages. - (7) Companies in the same industry provide among themselves joint and several securities for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other - Note 4:For companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other,, the total amount available for endorsement provided to others shall not exceed 12 times of the Company's net worth in the current financial statements, and the total amount for endorsement provided to one entity shall not exceed 10 times of the Company's net worth in the current financial statements - Note 5: Actual usage amount is based on the construction costs on the construction license. - Note 6: The construction cost on the license of this construction project amounted to NT\$692,204 thousand.
+The project is planned to be two buildings with 21 floors above the ground and 4 floors under the ground each, total 328 households, As of Fong Yi Construction applied for performance bond for companies in the same industry, the progress of the project is completion of two buildings with 21 floors above the ground, and 245 households are with performance bond by the bank.
+The Company will be responsible for the performance bond for the residual households not yet sold until acquisition of usage license of the construction project.